Stolarski-Lukasz/VowelMeter/README.md

 2. In the second part, these measurements are used for automatic placement in the IPA Vowel Diagram.

 VowelMeter is available for free at [vowelmeter.pythonanywhere.com](https://vowelmeter.pythonanywhere.com).
+Additionally, you can find the machine learning scripts used for this project at [github.com/Stolarski-Lukasz/ML_Projects](https://github.com/Stolarski-Lukasz/ML_Projects) and the voice analysis scripts used for obtaining acoustic measurements at [github.com/Stolarski-Lukasz/audio_analysis](https://github.com/Stolarski-Lukasz/audio_analysis).